 Rust presents challenges that Python and JavaScript simply don't:

 - Borrow checker enforcement.
 AI models can't "cheat" with garbage collection.
 Every reference must be valid.
 Ownership must be correct at compile time.
-This catches models that generate plausible-but-wrong code.

 - Trait system complexity.
 Generic constraints, associated types, and trait bounds create cascading type errors.
-A wrong trait bound can break an entire crate's compilation.

 - Unsafe blocks.
 When AI models write